aczietlow/hugo-blog/content/cheatsheets/go-basics.md

 hash table data type

-MAPS CAN ONLY BE INITIATED USING `make()` or A LITERAL. cannot appent to a zero valued maps!
+MAPS CAN ONLY BE INITIATED USING `make()` or A LITERAL. cannot append to a zero valued maps!
 ```go
 // m = make(map[string]int)
 m["route"] = 66